ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-21-week-review-war-week3-fomc-micron-photonics.md

 Three shocks in five days: a war that went from bad to catastrophic (Larijani killed, Lebanon invaded, South Pars struck, Kuwait burning), a Fed that closed the door on rate cuts (1 cut, maybe 0, inflation "not coming down"), and an energy crisis that is now structural (2M+ bpd offline, no end in sight).
 The S&P lost 3.0%, the Nasdaq entered correction, the Russell 2000 is near bear market, and Brent closed at $112.

 But inside this wreckage, there are pockets of extraordinary strength.
 Micron delivered the earnings beat of the cycle.
 Photonics stocks rallied 12–15% against a market down 3%.
 FedEx beat and raised.
-The AI secular story is not dead — it's just being tested by the most hostile macro environment since 2022.
+The AI secular story is not dead; it's just being tested by the most hostile macro environment since 2022.

 Week 4 begins with no ceasefire, no off-ramp, and Friday's core PCE as the next landmine.
 Own the right names.
 Hedge the rest.
 This is not the time for complacency.